spatialos/gdk-for-unity/docs/content/testing/writing-a-new-test.md

 -----

-# Writing a New Test
+# Writing a new test

 This document walks through creating tests for a made-up class to explain how the parts of the Unity GDK can be tested.